-4. Energy Efficiency
+4. Energy Efficiency & Sustainability

 Indicate in detail if and how the project will create, produce or use renewable energy and renewable energy technology.
-Include any waste and/or energy reduction measures that will be a part of the project.
-If the project is expected to receive any third-party verification, identify the certifying organization and the expected certification level.
+Include any waste, water, and/or energy reduction measures that will be a part of the project.
+Identify ancillary components that will reduce urban heat island effects and contribute to the overall sustainability goals of the City, such as cool surfaces, green roofs, community gardens, etc. If the project is expected to receive any third-party verification, identify the certifying organization and the expected certification level.
+Redevelopment and conversion projects should identify how the project will increase the existing building's energy efficiency, especially in older or historic buildings.
+Priority will be given to projects that: